 Our legal and commercial name is Magic Software Enterprises Ltd., and we were organized and registered in Israel on February 10, 1983 and began operations in 1986.
-We are a global provider of: (i) software services and Information Technologies ("IT") outsourcing software services; (ii) proprietary application development and business process integration platforms; (iii) selected packaged vertical software solutions, as well as (iv) cloud based services for end to end digital transformation.
+Together with our subsidiaries we are a global provider of: (i) software services and Information Technologies ("IT") outsourcing software services; (ii) proprietary application development and business process integration platforms; (iii) selected packaged vertical software solutions, as well as (iv) cloud-based services for end to end digital transformation.